-I'll be active on Piazza during final exam period until Dec 17th (day before the exam).
-We'll post instructions for the final exam later - similar to midterm exam.
+I'll be active on Piazza during final exam period until Dec 17th (2 days before the exam).
+The final exam will be administered similar to midterm exam (on Zoom).
+Final exam is open-book, open notes, but no collaboration is allowed whatsoever Class participation marks will be assigned after the final exam (say Dec 21st) Hope you had fun in this course - thanks for all the interactions and questions We have undergraduate internship positions open in my lab in the area of loT

-I'm holding special office hours on Dec 15th and 17th (check Piazza)

-Class participation marks will be assigned after the final exam (say Dec 21st)

-Hope you had fun in this course - thanks for all the interactions and questions

-We have undergraduate internship positions open in my lab in the area of IoT